A brief overview of mission operations at ESA.

 Q4: What are the core activities related to Operations?

-- Develop, operate and maintain ESA's Estrack ground station network, a global network of stations including three 35m deep-space antennas in Spain, Australia and Argentina
+- Develop, operate and maintain ESA's Estrack ground station network, a global network of stations that includes three 35m deep-space antennas in Spain, Australia and Argentina

-- Host ESA's specialised Space Debris Office and Navigation Facility, which provide debris avoidance and geodata services to ESA and to other agencies, governments, industry and academia
+- Host ESA's specialised Space Debris Office and Navigation Facility, which provide debris avoidance and geodata services, respectively, to ESA and to other agencies, governments, industry and academia

 - Manage ESA's Space Situational Awareness (SSA) Programme